 What is the Solution to get Young People Back Into the Workforce?
 There Is No Easy Answer

 Now your next question might be how I get into the workforce if I’m a college graduate?
 There is no easy answer to this question as I don’t have a magic pill to give you.
 I’ve tried applying for jobs online, sending my resumes to people that I know and even going to an employment agency.
 There is no solution that is going to be easy.
 We are in for a very rough ride in the coming years.
 I’m glad that I still have my parents that help me otherwise I’d probably be in a homeless shelter somewhere.
 Okay maybe that’s a bit of an exaggeration but without my parents, I’d have a much more challenging time dealing with my situation.
 I would say that at this point, just use every strategy that you can to find a job.
 Send resumes, network, go to job fairs and do what you can do to try to get into the labor force.
 In the past I would have mentioned that we need to change our attitude if we want to find work.
 And these words come from someone who is one of the most positive people.
-Note: as of March 2015, this writer works at a small Accounting firm even though the client base isn’t that large yet.

 But the thing is that while an attitude change is a good thing, which alone won’t be enough.
 There are obviously factors that are beyond our control.
 Sometimes there may be as many as 300 people applying for a job.
 This means that for every one person that gets hired, the other 299 will not get hired.
 It takes an element of luck to even find a job these days.

 You are not a failure if you cannot find a job.
 It is not your fault.
 Even if everyone in the world stopped supporting you, I am here to support your ambitions.
 My readers are my friends too.
 The world is rough, competitive, and it is crazy at times.
 The economies in many countries are failing and that’s what the failure is.
 You are clearly a bright and capable person that just became affected by the current economic problems.
 I’ve been affected by these hard times too.
 You are not alone.
-There are just not enough jobs to accommodate 311 million people.
+There are just not enough jobs to accommodate over 323 million people as of 2016.
 It is all about survival now.
 And times are going to get a lot tougher before they get better.
 Unless we can somehow stop the outsourcing of jobs and provide a more business friendly environment for companies to operate, it is going to be tough for this country’s college graduates.
 The problem is that the cost of labor and materials in the United States is so high that companies are moving out of state and many times out of the country.
 I live in California which had the 2nd highest unemployment rate behind Nevada at the first time of writing.
 That’s nothing to be proud of.
 California’s image as the Golden State went out the door a long time ago.

 I have no crystal ball to predict when the country’s economy will get better to the level that makes the American public become satisfied.
 But I can tell you this: feel free to consider me as part of your support system if you wish.
 Good luck to all college graduates that are looking for work in this economy.
 That stated, some of you may now ask the question?
 How are we doing as a country to help our college graduates?
 The US Commerce Department estimated that in the first quarter of 2016, the economy grew at a rate of 0.8% according to the New York Times back in May 2016.
 This is even though there is universal acknowledgement that the manufacturing and mining base still need significant gains and improvement.